ryantran-novobi/odoo-training-exercise/README.md

 - Assume that, only products matched the criteria in the pricelist will be shown to the retailer

 ## View
-- Create list, form, and pivot views for `sale.request` in the backend
+- Create list, form, and pivot views for `sale.request` in the backend.
+You can refer to Sale Order view.
 - Place a menu, before Quotation in the Sales module

 ## Security
-- Salesperson cannot modify the request which doesn't allocate to he/she
+- Salesperson cannot modify the request which isn't allocated to he/she

 ## Wizard
-- Adding a wizard, to allow user approve a batch of requests, approved quantities are the same as demand
+- Adding a wizard, to allow user approve a batch of requests, approved quantities will be the same as demand

 ## Cron Job
 - Create a cron job, search for delivery orders done within today, and send an email to inform the retailer that they are going to receive the order soon.